jouellnyc/UART/esp32_rs422/README.md

 Why?
 Neither of these esp32 devices seemed to give adequate output power to power the modules (which use a MAX390 chip).
 Such is life with esp32 boards.
 I intend to retry with esp32's from Espressif themselves versus those used here.
--  USB is usedto power the esp32s.
+-  USB is used to power the esp32s.

 ![pic](./pics/esp32_rs422.jpg)